 - 3 The Regulations set out the Council's requirements in respect of:

 - Financial management roles and responsibilities

 - Financial planning and budgeting

 - Financial monitoring and control

 - Internal control, audit and risk

 - Financial systems and procedures

 - Procurement activity

 - External arrangements

 - The Regulations apply to the control of both the General Fund finances (including BCP maintained schools) and the Housing Revenue Account (including any neighbourhood accounts therein).
 Wholly owned companies of BCP Council will adhere to the Regulations unless exceptions are agreed by their respective Boards.
-For the avoidance of doubt the Regulations apply to Poole Housing Partnership (PHP) where projects, programmes and resources are charged directly to the BCP Housing Revenue Account (Poole neighbourhood account).

 - Appendix 1 to the Regulations comprises the 'Corporate Schedule of Financial Delegations' which sets out the approved financial limits within which officers and councillors may conduct the Council's business.
-This schedule does not apply to BCP maintained schools who will operate their own schemes of delegation.
+This schedule does not apply to BCP maintained schools who will operate their own schemes of delegation and other processes such as procurement decisions and waiver sign off of Part G to these Regulations vary accordingly.

 - The Regulations are supported by a series of financial procedures and strategies which provide more detailed direction on the arrangements in respect of:

 - Anti-fraud and corruption policy (including money laundering guidance and reporting)

 - Risk management strategy

 - Financial document retention

 - Income collection and local debt recovery systems

 - Asset management including disposals and acquisitions

 - Procurement strategy and code